neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

                 "resolvedCallbacks": {}
             }
         }
-        "costs": {} // <- just to show for a future use case, append other "extensions" }
+        "costs": {} // <- just to show for a future/other use case
     }
+}
 ```

-Questisons:
+### Technical details
+This can likely be achieved by adding the `extensions` to the [`execute` util method](https://github.com/neo4j/graphql/blob/dev/packages/graphql/src/utils/execute.ts#L34) `ExecuteResult`.

+Questions:
 - Is JSON stringfy the query the best option we have?
 - For (very) large queries, will the payload size be an issue?

 ## Risks

-tbd
+Large queries may slow down the performance of the GraphQL server.

 ### Security consideration

 Do we expose any sensitive data this way?

-Needs to be on opt-in bases, even in the GraphQL Toolbox!
+Needs to be on opt-in bases with a configuration setting, even in the Neo4j GraphQL Toolbox!

 ## Out of Scope